alexrobincrabbe/build_a_treehouse/README.md

 - The primary colour used for the site is rgb(49, 113, 80),a dark green,  which was chosen because of the treehouse theme.
 A darker shade was chosen for good contrast with the text.I used rgb for this color so that I could easily change the opacity.
 - An off-white colour (#ede8e1) was chosen for the text, to contrast well with the background, while the hint of yellow/green compliments the green shades and softens the contract slightly.
-- A bright green (rgb(8, 250, 125)) was chosen for the in text links to make them clearly stand out, while not contrasting too much with the overall theme.
+- rgb(253 234 192) was chosen for the in text links to give contrast to both the background and the main text.
 - A light grey (#f1f1f1) was used for some background elemnts to give them a slight contrast with lighter elements.
 - Black and white were used for borders and shadows.